lightningWhite/WeatherAndEMFSensingStation/readme.md

 Any of the previously mentioned methods should now work to connect to the Raspberry Pi using the mobile device.

-## Weather and EMF Sensing Station Files
+## Weather and EMR Sensing Station Files

-The following files are the primary files used in the weather and EMF sensing
+The following files are the primary files used in the weather and EMR sensing
 station:

 * weather_station.py - The main program loop
 * bme280_sensor.py - Temperature, pressure, and humidity sensing
-* emf.py - EMF sensing
+* emf.py - EMR sensing
 * pyranometer.py - Solar radiation sensing (Shortwave sensing)
 * wind_direction.py - Wind direction sensing